xk-huang/c-minus-plus-plus/README.md

 C Minus Plus Plus (c-++), a C minus compiler with more C features.

+A course project for "BNU Compiler Theory Course 2019".

 # English README

 ## 1. Environment and Usage